stacks-archive/packaging/LICENSE/README.md

 ## License

+Blockstack for Docker Installation code is copyright Blockstack Inc, 2017, and is licensed under the Apache License, Version 2.0.
+See [LICENSE](https://github.com/docker/toolbox/blob/master/LICENSE/LICENSE) for the full license text.

 Docker Toolbox code is licensed under the Apache License, Version 2.0.
 See [LICENSE](https://github.com/docker/toolbox/blob/master/LICENSE/LICENSE) for the full license text.

 Docker Toolbox Logo and all other related Docker artwork © Docker, Inc. 2015.
 All rights reserved; not licensed for third party use.